Blue Sky Network: Blue Sky Network Brazil

-In 2010, Blue Sky Network became an official service partner of Iridium Serviçios de Satellites S.A., a subsidiary of Iridium Communications Inc. The following year, Blue Sky Network Brazil Comunicação por Satélite obtained an SMGS (Non Geostationary Satellite Global Mobile Service) license in Brazil, enabling the company to provision Iridium-based satellite services in Brazil.
+In 2010, Blue Sky Network became an official service partner of Iridium Serviçios de Satellites S.A., a subsidiary of Iridium Communications Inc. The following year, Blue Sky Network Brazil Comunicação por Satélite obtained a Non Geostationary Satellite Global Mobile Service (SMGS) license in Brazil, enabling the company to provision Iridium-based satellite services in Brazil.

 In order to run the daily operations in Brazil, sister company Blue Sky Network Brazil Comunicação por Satélite was established in Alphaville, just outside São Paulo.
 The company currently provides GPS tracking and satellite communication services to civilian and government aviation operations.
-In 2008, Lider Taxi Aereo, the country’s largest provider of helicopter and executive aviation services, outfitted its 40-aircraft offshore helicopter fleet with Blue Sky Network technology.
+In 2008, Lider Taxi Aereo, the country's largest provider of helicopter and executive aviation services, outfitted its 40-aircraft offshore helicopter fleet with Blue Sky Network technology.

-Under strict Brazilian regulations, telecommunications products that are sold and used in Brazil must have a Certificate of Conformity issued by a Designated Certification Body, indicating that they comply with Brazilian regulatory requirements.
-Products must also be approved and homologated by Anatel, the Brazilian National Telecommunications Agency (Agência Nacional de Telecomunicações).
-In 2013, Blue Sky Network announced that its HawkEye 5300 received Homologation Certification from ANATEL.
-In 2015, Blue Sky Network received Anatel homologation for its HawkEye 7200 portable Iridium satellite tracking solution.
+Under Brazilian regulations, telecommunications products that are sold and used in Brazil must have a Certificate of Conformity issued by a Designated Certification Body, indicating that they comply with Brazilian regulatory requirements.
+Products must also be approved and homologated by Anatel, the Brazilian National Telecommunications Agency.
+In 2013, Blue Sky Network announced that its HawkEye 5300 received Homologation Certification from Anatel, and in 2015 for its HawkEye 7200 portable Iridium satellite tracking solution.